Why Learn to Code? The Surprisingly Broad Benefits of Coding

 “While I’m primarily a marketer, having technical knowledge is one of the biggest assets I can provide my team,” says Jake Lane, growth manager at Press Cleaners.
 “Being able to make a change to the code base helps free up our developers to focus on the more important stuff and reduces development lag time.”

 You don’t have to be a programming whiz to reap the benefits of learning to code.
 Knowing just enough to be useful can still be a positive asset in most business environments.

 Putting coding skills to work

-As you can see, there’s plenty of good reasons for learning to code.
-Whether it’s just for fun or as a form of professional development, you’re sure to enjoy some advantages in building a foundation of coding and programming skills.
+Why learn to code?
+As you can see, there are plenty of good reasons why coding is important.
+Whether it’s just for fun or as a form of professional development, you’re sure to enjoy the benefits of learning to code as you build a foundation of tech skills.

-*BLS salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed July, 2020] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.